h5bp/Front-end-Developer-Interview-Questions/README.md

 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
 * What does CORS stand for and what issue does it address?
+* What do you do when you find a bug in your code?
+What do you do if you can't resolve?
+* How do you decide which technology/frameworks you will use while replatforming/refactoring your project?

 #### HTML Questions: